kiali/kiali/CONTRIBUTING.md

 Before you make a change, please:

-* Open an discussion or an issue describing the motivation of work (especially for large changes).
+* Open a [discussion](https://github.com/kiali/kiali/discussions) or an [issue](https://github.com/kiali/kiali/issues) describing the motivation of work (especially for large changes).
+Regardless of the repo where the work should be done (server, UI, operator, or helm charts), all discussions and issues should be submitted to the main kiali/kiali repo using those links provided.
 * Let other maintainers to comment/review the proposal or validate if the work is not being addressed by other contributor.
 * When the design/approach/discussion is ready, prepare a Pull Request with the changes.